piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species2-PreviousState = 1
     Part-Species3-PreviousState = 2

-In the following, two possibilities to model the reaction rate are presented.
+In the following, three possibilities to model the reaction rates are presented.

 #### Arrhenius-based Chemistry (TCE)